RedisGraph/RedisGraph/deps/GraphBLAS/Tcov/README.txt

     Contents.m     for 'help Tcov' in MATLAB; list of files

-    gbcover.m      compile GraphBLAS for statement coverage testing gbcover_edit.m create a version of GraphBLAS for statement coverage tests testcov.m      run all GraphBLAS tests, with statement coverage gbshow.m       create a test coverage report in tmp_cover/ Makefile       just for 'make clean' and 'make purge' README.txt     this file
+    grbcover.m     compile GraphBLAS for statement coverage testing grbcover_edit.m create a version of GraphBLAS for statement coverage tests testcov.m      run all GraphBLAS tests, with statement coverage grbshow.m      create a test coverage report in tmp_cover/ Makefile       just for 'make clean' and 'make purge' README.txt     this file